-Taxation of U.S. Holders on the Disposition of Stock.
+Taxation of U.S. holders on the disposition of stock.
 In general, a U.S. holder who is not a dealer in securities must treat any gain or loss realized upon a taxable disposition of our stock as long-term capital gain or loss if the U.S. holder has held the stock for more than one year, and otherwise as short-term capital gain or loss.
-However, a U.S. holder must treat any loss upon a sale or exchange of stock held by such shareholder for six months or less as a long-term capital loss to the extent of any actual or deemed distributions from us that such U.S. holder previously has characterized as long-term capital gain.
+However, a U.S. holder must treat any loss upon a sale or exchange of stock held by such shareholder for six months or less as a long-term capital gain.
 All or a portion of any loss that a U.S. holder realizes upon a taxable disposition of the stock may be disallowed if the U.S. holder purchases the same type of stock within 30 days before or after the disposition.

-Capital Gains and Losses.
+Capital gains and losses.
 A taxpayer generally must hold a capital asset for more than one year for gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
-The highest marginal individual income tax rate is 39.6%.
+The highest marginal individual income tax rate is 37%.
 The maximum tax rate on long-term capital gain applicable to non-corporate taxpayers is 20% for sales and exchanges of assets held for more than one year.
 The maximum tax rate on long-term capital gain from the sale or exchange of "section 1250 property," or depreciable real property, is 25% to the extent that such gain would have been treated as ordinary income if the property were "section 1245 property."
-With respect to distributions that we designate as capital gain dividends and any retained capital gain that we are deemed to distribute, we generally may designate whether such a distribution is taxable to our non-corporate shareholders at a 20% or 25% rate.
-Thus, the tax rate differential between capital gain and ordinary income for non-corporate taxpayers may be significant.
-In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
-A non-corporate taxpayer may deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000.
-A non-corporate taxpayer may carry forward unused capital losses indefinitely.
+With respect to distributions that we designate as capital gain dividends and any retained capital gain that we are deemed to distribute, we generally may designate whether such a distribution is taxable to our non-corporate taxpayers may be significant.
+In addition, the characterization of income as capital gain or ordinary income only up to a maximum annual amount of \$3,000.
+A non-corporate taxpayer may deduct capital losses only to the extent of capital gains at ordinary corporate rates.
 A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates.
 A corporate taxpayer may deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.

-Information Reporting Requirements and Backup Withholding.
+Information reporting requirements and backup withholding.
 We will report to our shareholders and to the IRS the amount of distributions we pay during each calendar year and the amount of tax we withhold, if any.
-Under the backup withholding rules, a shareholder may be subject to backup withholding at the rate of 28% with respect to distributions unless such holder:
+Under the backup withholding rules, a shareholder may be subject to backup withholding at the rate of 24% with respect to distributions unless such holder: